wazuh/wazuh-documentation/source/amazon/integration.rst

     ]
   }

-Install Python Boto in your Ossec Agent
+Install Python Boto in your Wazuh Agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To download and process the Amazon AWS logs that already are archived in S3 Bucket we need to install Python Boto in the OSSEC agent and configure it to enable the connection with AWS S3.
+To download and process the Amazon AWS logs that already are archived in S3 Bucket we need to install Python Boto in the Wazuh agent and configure it to enable the connection with AWS S3.

 Prerequisites for Python Boto installation using Pip